Causes of Coarctation of the Aorta

-Results of an angiography showing coarctation of aorta
+Results of computed tomography angiography showing coarctation of aorta

 For more information on these tests, visit our common diagnostic tests page.

-Surgery, performed by a cardiothoracic surgeon, is most often required to fix your child’s aorta, but non-surgical procedures also may be an option for some children.
+Surgery, performed by a pediatric/congenital heart surgeon (cardiothoracic surgeon), is most often required to fix your child’s aorta, but catheter-based interventions also may be an option for some children.
 Most symptomatic newborns will have surgery very shortly after they are born.
 Children diagnosed when they are older also will need surgery, but because the symptoms are usually less severe, more time can be taken to plan for surgery.

 Be sure to speak with your child’s doctor about what procedure is right for him or her and to get more information on what you should expect during and after surgery.
 You can print these sample questions to use as a basis for discussion with the doctor.

-Resection with end-to-end anastomosis – Removes the narrowed segment of the aorta (resection) and connects the two ends of the aorta (anastomosis)
+Resection with end-to-end or extended end-to-end anastomosis – Removes the narrowed segment of the aorta (resection) and connects the two ends of the aorta (anastomosis)

 Patch aortoplasty – Cuts across the constricted area of the aorta and then attaches a patch of synthetic material or a portion of the blood vessel that delivers blood to your left arm (left subclavian artery) to widen the blood vessel